studenttak/modules/0304/mdModule.md

 Yes, it will.

-The important part is that there is a return address stored on stack for each *invocation* of a subroutine.
+The important part is that there is a return address stored on the stack for each *invocation* of a subroutine.